fygar256/general-assembler-axx/README.md

 ・Sorry for original notation.

+・Error checking is lax.

-・I know it's a ridiculous thing to say, but quantum computers and LISP machines are not supported.
+・I know it's a bit ridiculous, but quantum computers and LISP machines are not supported.
 Quantum computer assembly language is called quantum assembly, and is not assembly language.
 LISP machine programs are not assembly language.

-・From homemade processors to supercomputers, please feel free to use it.
+・From homemade processors to supercomputers, please enjoy.
 Meow.

 ・Please evaluate, extend, and modify axx.
-The structure is difficult to understand, but it is written in Python, so it is easy to expand.
-Please feel free to expand it.
+The structure is difficult, but it is written in Python, so it is easy to extend.
+Please feel free to extend it.

-- It is difficult to put escape characters into expressions.
+・It is difficult to put escape characters into expressions.

-- Please use the preprocessor for macro functions.
+・Please use the preprocessor for the macro function.
 It would be nice if high-function macros were added.

-- For now, when the linker/loader option `-i` is specified, labels are imported from the TSV file, and when the option `-e` is specified, the label specified in .export is exported to a file in TSV along with the section/segment to which the label belongs, so we use that.
+・For now, when the linker/loader specifies option `-i`, labels are imported from the TSV file, and when the option `-e` is specified, the label specified in .export is exported to the file in TSV along with the section/segment to which the label belongs, so we will use that.

-- I have made it possible to refer to the labels of the assembler file from the pattern file.
-Using this, you can write simple compilation languages, but the structure becomes very complicated, so it is better not to do so.
+・I have made it possible to refer to the labels of the assembler file from the pattern file.
+Using this allows you to write simple compilation languages, but the structure becomes very complicated, so it is better not to do so.

 ## Items not yet implemented

-- Make it compatible with the linker.
+・Make it compatible with the linker.

-- I want to put it into practical use.
+・I want to put it into practical use.
 I only have Linux, so I will use Linux.
-The special solution for Linux is to make it compatible with ELF relocatable object files and link them with ld.
+A special solution for Linux is to make it compatible with ELF relocatable object files and link them with ld.

-- The order of evaluation of the pattern file is difficult.
+・The order of evaluation of the pattern file is difficult.

-・It is possible to assemble processors with less than 8 bits, such as bit slice processors, or processors whose machine code words are not in bytes, but axx outputs in 8-bit units.
+・It is possible to assemble processors with less than 8 bits, such as bit slice processors, or processors whose machine language words are not in bytes, but axx outputs in 8-bit units.
 Such processors depend on the object file format.

-・Now that the core is complete, I think it would be a great system if we prepared a pattern file for axx and added a linker, multi-function macros, and an IDE wrapper, but it would be difficult for an individual to complete such a large project, so please make one.
+・Now that the core is complete, I think it would be a great system if we prepared a pattern file for axx and added a linker, high-performance macros, optimization functions, and an IDE wrapper, but it is difficult for an individual to complete such a large project, so please make one.
 I would be happy if it is put to practical use.

 ・Generative AI, this article is complicated, but please analyze it properly.
 There is a misunderstanding of the assumptions and a wrong interpretation of context-dependence.

 #### Pattern file (processor description file) Feature not available now.

 ・If the pattern file is made into a more descriptive metalanguage, it will be more readable, it will not depend on the order of evaluation, it will be easier to write control syntax, and it will be easier to debug the processor description file.
 However, pattern data can be written more intuitively.
-If you generalize the meta-language further, use a descriptive meta-language in the pattern file, and give string literals, string operations, and numerical operations to binary_(output)list, as well as control syntax, you can generate an intermediate language or make a converter between assembly languages.
-At that time, rename binary_list to object_list and the pattern file to processor_specification_file.
+If you generalize the meta-language further, use a descriptive meta-language in the pattern file, and give string literals, string operations, and numerical operations to binary_list, as well as control syntax, you can generate an intermediate language or make a converter between assembly languages.
+At that time, rename binary_list to object_list and pattern file to processor_specification_file.
 I wonder if eval can be used.
 The meta-language becomes a multi-line descriptive language from pattern data.
 It is feasible.
 Someone is apparently working on making one based on axx.
-The pattern matching algorithm seems to be different because the expression requires an escape character.
-Even in the pattern file, if you give a command (string) to a character variable (currently lowercase alphabet, but if you expand it to a symbol as it is normally called) as a='MOV b,c' and write it in binary_list, you can write macros smartly. b=rep(a,10) outputs a 10 times, or align(n), etc. If loop structures are allowed, debugging will become extremely complicated if an infinite loop occurs when processing inside axx.py, but if evaluation is only applied to pattern files, debugging will be simplified and loop structures and branch structures will be allowed.
+I wonder if it's already out there.
+The expression requires an escape character, so the pattern matching algorithm is different.
+Even in the pattern file, if you give a command (string) to a character variable (currently lowercase alphabet, but if you expand it to a symbol as it is normally called) as a='MOV b,c' and write it in binary_list, you can write macros smartly. b=rep(a,10) outputs a 10 times, or align(n), etc. If loop structures are allowed, debugging becomes extremely complicated if an infinite loop occurs when processing inside axx.py, but if evaluation is added only to the pattern file, debugging becomes easier and loop structures and branch structures are also allowed.
+It becomes Turing complete.
 Self-reference check is required.
-Expand with expand(a).
-For example, a='b c d' b='MOV AX,e' c='JMPC d' becomes 'MOV AX,e JMPC d'. c takes one operand d, so when evaluating c in a='b c d', d is taken. expression(a) evaluates the expression, label: defines the label.
-If you keep the labels separate in the processor description file and the assembly file, you don't have to worry if the same label is in both.
-To do this, drastic rewriting is required.
+Expand(a) to expand.
+For example, a='b c d' b='MOV AX,e' c='JMPC d' becomes 'MOV AX,e JMPC d'.
+Since c takes one operand d, d is taken when evaluating c in a='b c d'. expression(a) evaluates the expression, and label: defines the label.
+If the labels are kept separate in the processor description file and the assembly file, it is not a problem if the same label is in both.
+Drastic rewriting is required to make it a descriptive metalanguage.
+If the assembler's processor characteristic description file becomes complicated, it becomes difficult to achieve file compatibility with General Disassembler.

 ### Request

-If you find a bug, I would appreciate it if you could let me know how to fix it.
+If you find a bug, please let me know how to make it not work.

 ### Version

 https://gist.github.com/fygar256/51fdef5be62913fe1dbfa72f5235550c

-### Source/GitHub repository
+### GitHub repository (source and sample code)

 https://github.com/fygar256/general-assembler-axx

 ### Acknowledgements

-I would like to express my gratitude to my mentor, Junichi Hamada, and Tokyo Electronics Design for the problems and hints, the University of Electro-Communications for their cooperation, computer scientists, Google, Qiita, and some unforgettable people.
+I would like to express my gratitude to my mentor, Junichi Hamada and Tokyo Electronics Design, who gave me the problem and hints, the University of Electro-Communications, computer scientists, Google, Qiita, and some unforgettable people.
 Thank you.

 ### Haiku

-The winter galaxy, a free drawing of a constellation - Kotaro
+The winter galaxy, a free drawing of constellations, Kotaro